Chemical Crimes Against The Black Community

 As the quote from Science Newsletter shows, DDT was heavily sprayed in Black homes and communities before it was used in White communities.
 The science at the time is full of questions about the hazards of DDT, but the bottom line is that DDT was needed for WWII against the Japanese in the Pacific and experiments on human populations were AOK, especially if those populations were not White, just like the Japanese enemy.

 So after WWII came the period of heaviest DDT use on Cotton and Tobacco crops, and in spraying for Malaria which ceased in the early 1970s – and lo and behold most of the Tobacco, Cotton and Malaria were all concentrated in heavily Black communities.
 During that same period it wasn’t just Black communities exposed to DDT, not are the transgenerational effects of DDT exposure limited to Black people today.
-Here’s one example of how pervasive DDT was in the environment – DDT infused Disney character wallpaper.
-Maybe this used in your Mother’s or even Grandmother’s nursery when she was a baby – to protect her, of course.
-But are you struggling with any of the diseases that we now know are caused by DDT exposure?
-I sincerely hope not, but if you are then maybe looking at a possible genetic component of your issues might be helpful.
+Here’s one example of how pervasive DDT was in the environment – DDT infused Disney character wallpaper shown in a White baby’s nursery.

-Now let’s look at 1971, 30 years after heavy DDT spraying began first against Malaria and then on Cotton and Tobacco crops – and therefore on Black people.
-So where were DDT concentrations in the air heaviest?
+Now let’s look at 1971, 30 years after heavy DDT spraying began first against Malaria and then on Cotton and Tobacco crops – and all over Black people and their communities.
+So where were DDT concentrations in the air heaviest in 1971?
 Check it out.

-Like I said, on Black people in Cotton and Tobacco fields – and in Black houses, churches, schools and playgrounds.
+Like I said, on Black people in Cotton and Tobacco fields – and in Black houses, churches, schools, clinics, gardens, and playgrounds.

 Ok.
 Now let’s look at a couple of more maps.
-We know for sure that exposure to DDT causes Breast Cancer and Obesity in the children and grandchildren of people who are exposed.
+We know for sure that exposure to DDT increases the risk and incidence of Breast Cancer and Obesity in the children and grandchildren of people who are exposed.

 Check out the map of childhood obesity in 2021.
-Could these be the grandchildren of people exposed to DDT in the 1940s-1970s?
+Could this be a map of the grandchildren of people exposed to DDT in the 1940s-1970s?
 There’s more.

-Now how about this pattern of Black women having the more aggressive kinds of Breast Cancer associated with both lifetime and genetic exposure to DDT damage.
-I suppose I could throw in a map showing the Black Diaspora compared with these Breast Cancer data but I’m guessing that isn’t necessary.
+Now how about this pattern of Black women having the more aggressive kinds of Breast Cancer associated with both lifetime and genetic exposure (like mother or grandmother) to DDT damage.

 AFRICAN-AMERICAN BREAST CANCER RATES